pagopa-archive/tfcloudvars/README.md

 This simple golang program helps to manage terraform cloud variables.
 It allow:

-1. Read all variables in a workspace.
+1. Read all variables from a workspace.
-2. Load variables - in the format provided at the step 1 - into an existeing workspace.
+2. Load variables - in the format provided at the step 1 - into an existing workspace.

 ## Requirements